nhhillis/SADModels/RecentNotes.md

 	* Probably don't need the csv module.
 Really only need it when there is special encoding that normal text parsing can't handle.

 * Tweaked with files in Models directory to reflect that all 'things' in those files are either functions or classes of functions.

+* Commented on Broken Stick Model, suggested tips for how to generate random samples from the Broken Stick "feasible set"